817.812.3021 | [email protected]

 Genuine guilt can be relieved substantially be recognizing its presence and working through it.
 This means that we experience it, and perhaps discuss it with a trusted friend or therapist.
 The simplest resolution is to confess our moral failure to God and those we hurt (in that order).
 Then, ask for forgiveness.
 Next, repentance is in order.
 In other words, commit to abstaining from the wrongful behavior; do what is right and moral.
 If the guilt seems more complex or persistent, we may need the assistance a pastor or other godly person; small therapy groups or individual counseling may be beneficial.

 One last word concerning genuine guilt: it comes from the conscience that a loving God has created within us.
 If we attempt to mitigate genuine guilt without his involvement through the person of Jesus Christ, we will fail.
-Since God (and not the individual) is the arbiter of morality, then is stands to reason that God must be involved in removing the guilt we feel.
+Since God (and not the individual) is the arbiter of morality, then it stands to reason that God must be involved in removing the guilt we feel.

 The second type of guilt is ‘false guilt’, which is always unhealthy.
 It is detrimental to our serenity, and our functioning.
 It effects our mental, emotional and spiritual growth and wellbeing.
 False guilt is not a function of our conscience but instead a result of faulty thinking.
 For example, when a person says ‘yes’ to a request they actually want to decline, but they say yes anyway to avoid feeling guilty – that is false guilt.
 Normally, there is no moral wrong in saying no, but we feel guilty for doing so.
 We sometimes ‘feel bad’ when we say ‘no’ to someone’s request because we empathize with them and want the best for them; that can translate into false guilt, especially if the person attempts to put us on a ‘guilt trip!’
 When ‘feeling bad’ turns into lingering remorse – that is unhealthy false guilt.
 If we regularly acquiesce to the requests to avoid ‘guilty’ feelings, we quickly become controlled by others.
 That breeds resentment for oneself and for the other person.
 People from troubled or dysfunctional environments often have a mixture of genuine and false guilt.
 False guilt, when not dealt with, lingers on; occasionally becoming psychologically and emotionally disabling.
 False guilt can come from various situations and people.
 The rule of thumb is simple: genuine guilt is the result of perceived or acknowledged moral failure.
 If there is no moral failure, then there is no genuine guilt.
 If we feel guilty about a non-moral issue, then it is false guilt.
 We rid ourselves of false guilt by choosing to dismiss the feelings as invalid and focusing on the truth - declining a request is not normally a moral issue.